reworkd/AgentGPT/docs/docs/development/memory.md

 Essentially, vector databases allow us to save task and task execution history externally, allowing agents to access memory from many loops prior.
 This is done through similarity search over text.

-Intuitively, when we as humans want to remember something, we try to think of something related.
-Eventually, we find a collection of information related that topic in our head and act upon it.
+Intuitively, when we as humans want to remember something, we try to think of related words or phrases.
+Eventually, we find a collection of information related to that topic in our head and act upon it.
 This framework is similar to how a Vector DB operates.

 ## Weaviate